-First-year, first-semester course (15 credits at NQF level 5).
+First-year, first-semester course (NQF level 5, 15 credits).

-Course description: This is first semester course, in which the following three modules are usually taught: Developmental Psychology, Biological Psychology, and Social Psychology.
+Course description: This is first semester course, in which the following three modules are usually taught: Developmental Psychology, Biological Psychology, and Mental Health and Wellbeing.
 DP requirements: See the course handbook.
 Assessment: Coursework counts 50%; one 2-hour examination in June counts 50%.